KiandaBPM/docs/content/docs/platform/rules/dates/_index.md

 **Date** rules is a category of [rules](/docs/platform/rules/) that allows for the calculation, manipulation and general formatting of times and dates.
 Date rules can be utilised to set the time of a scheduled task, determine which process user submitted an instance first, and format dates that are inputted in date fields.
 To learn more about dates, see [Date control](/docs/platform/controls/input/date/).

 Below is an example of a date rule in operation; a **Compare date** rule is applied to a date field input in a form.
 If the date entered is after a set deadline,  the field **Status - After Deadline?** in this process is set to Yes.
-This could be used to ensure that process instances must be completed before an upcoming deadline.
+You could use this to ensure that process instances must be completed before an upcoming deadline.

  ![Date rules](/images/date-rules-compare-date-screen.jpg)